Ai+ Nova Flip 5G launch in India on April 9: Will it more affordable than Galaxy Z Flip 7 and Razr 60?

 Published By: Divya | Published: Apr 08, 2026, 01:12 PM (IST)

 Ahead of its arrival, the tech giant has already revealed some of the key details that you must know about the Ai+ Nova Flip 5G.
-Also Read: Google upgrades AI shopping in India: Gemini Search and Circle to Search now shows prices, reviews, and links
+Also Read: iOS 27 update may turn Siri into a smarter AI assistant

 It must be noted that the tech giant will also unveil the Ai+ Nova 2 and Nova 2 Ultra on the same day.